kbx81/RGBBinaryClock/README.md

  is brought out on a standard six pin header as is commonly found on many devices while USART2 is connected to an RS-485 line driver enabling communication on an RS-485 bus.
-Through this interface, the application is able to receive a DMX-512 signal so the LEDs can be controlled from an entertainment lighting console, enabling another whole realm of possibilities...
+Through this interface, the application is able to receive a DMX-512 signal so the LEDs can each be individually controlled from an entertainment lighting console (or other application that speaks this protocol), enabling another whole realm of possibilities...

 ## How do I get or build one?